Montenegro bars gatherings, closes schools, ports and border crossings

 The country, which earns most of its revenue from tourism, also closed its ports and marinas for all incoming cruiser ships and yachts.

-It has barred its citizens from traveling to France, Germany, Switzerland, Denmark and Slovenia and ordered the isolation of foreign nationals arriving from these countries.
+It has barred its citizens from travelling to France, Germany, Switzerland, Denmark and Slovenia and ordered the isolation of foreign nationals arriving from these countries.